hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - browser Configured: client browser is explicitly configured to use a proxy
       - <span style="color: #bb6600;">.PAC file configured</span>:
         - client browser is explicitly configured to us a `.PAC` file, which in turn, references the proxy
-        - a JavaScript function definition that determines whether web browser requests (HTTP, HTTPS, and FTP) go direct to the destination or are forwarded to a web proxy server
+        - a JavaScript function definition that determines whether web browser requests (HTTP, HTTPS, and FTP) go direct to technology reduces data loss by identifying sensitive information stored in public computing environmentsthe destination or are forwarded to a web proxy server
         - used to support explicit proxy deployments in which client browsers are explicitly configured to send traffic to the web proxy
         - advantage: usually relatively easy to create and maintain
         - method allows the client desktop browsers to be configured to select <span style="color: #bb6600;">when to connect direct or when to use the proxy</span>